kybernetikos/goshawkjs/README.md

 and operating system support.

 Check that it has worked by navigating to [https://localhost:9999/ws](https://localhost:9999/ws).
-If it's working, it will say 'Bad Request' and you'll see that a connection occurred in the goshawkdb console.
+If it's working, it will say 'GoshawkDB Server version dev.
+Websocket available at /ws'.

 Include the client: